Lac operon

+When lactose is available but not glucose, then some lactose enters the cell using pre-existing transport protein encoded by lacY.
+This lactose then combines with the repressor and inactivates it, hence allowing the lac operon to be expressed.
+Then more β-galactoside permease is synthesized allowing even more lactose to enter and the enzymes encoded by lacZ and lacA can digest it.

-It would be wasteful to produce enzymes when no lactose is available or if a preferable energy source such as glucose were available.
-The lac operon uses a two-part control mechanism to ensure that the cell expends energy producing the enzymes encoded by the lac operon only when necessary.
-In the absence of lactose, the lac repressor, lacI, halts production of the enzymes encoded by the lac operon.
-The lac repressor is always expressed, unless a co-inducer binds to it.
-In other words, it is transcribed only in the presence of small co-inducer molecules.
-In the presence of glucose, the catabolite activator protein (CAP), required for production of the enzymes, remains inactive, and EIIAGlc shuts down lactose permease to prevent transport of lactose into the cell.
+However, in the presence of glucose, regardless of the presence of lactose, the operon will be repressed.
+This is because the catabolite activator protein (CAP), required for production of the enzymes, remains inactive, and EIIAGlc shuts down lactose permease to prevent transport of lactose into the cell.
 This dual control mechanism causes the sequential utilization of glucose and lactose in two distinct growth phases, known as diauxie.